evakv0th/war-simulator/README.md

 Welcome to battle simulator!
 ### Auth about

-Firstly you need to register. (recommended to create admin, some actions can be done only by admin)
+Firstly you need to register. (recommended to create admin, some actions can be done only by admin).
 Then using your name, email and password login and get token.
 After that you can use that token.
-You can use "Bearer [token]" or just "[token]"
+You can use "Bearer [token]" or just "[token]".

 ### Armies about
-In this simulator you can create and manage your own army. (add tanks, planes, squads) Every army has a fuel_amount and bullets_amount which are maximum of 1000.
+In this simulator you can create and manage your own army. (add tanks, planes, squads).
+Every army has a fuel_amount and bullets_amount which are maximum of 1000.

 Every army has 1 of 4 advantages:

 1. **air** - each aircraft will have 1.5x strength
 2. **heavyTech** - each tank will have 1.5x strength